-Christmas shopping in Scotland is expected to bring in £6 billion pounds in the 6 days between the 19th and 24th of December as huge discounts are offered in an attempt to lure shrewd shoppers into stores.
+Christmas shopping in Scotland is expected to bring in £6bn in the 6 days between the 19th and 24th of December as huge discounts are offered in an attempt to lure shrewd shoppers into stores.

 Over £2 million was spent on Saturday the 19th of December alone as more than 1.5 million people flooded the shops to buy Christmas presents.
 Following a relatively unsuccessful Black Friday last month, many big name companies have chosen to begin Christmas sales earlier than Boxing Day.